 Amazon FSx for Windows File Server helps you address any gaps in IT security coverage by automatically encrypting your data; at-rest and in-transit.
 By integrating with another Amazon service, AWS CloudTrail, you can also monitor API calls on your Amazon FSx resources.
 This is very important when using Windows File Server in business that needs to maintain compliance with:

 Remember, however, that security features can’t help you maintain security and compliance unless they are configured correctly.
 According to data collected by McAfee, 99 percent of public cloud misconfigurations go unnoticed.
 If you don’t have the in-house skills to manage your own Windows File Server, it’s probably a good idea to get help configuring Amazon FSx for Windows File Server.
 We can also help you create a comprehensive cloud security strategy across all your cloud-based resources.

 I have to commend Amazon for doing such a great job of providing solutions to help power users of Microsoft products deploy their workloads in AWS.
 That’s not to take away from Azure’s capabilities, but as noted above, AWS can be the right choice for any number of reasons.
 I’ll cover some of these additional services, as well as some of Azure’s most notable features, in future posts.

-If you’d like to discuss migrating your workloads to AWS, Amazon FSx for Windows File Server, or any of the other topics I touched on in this post, you can reach out to me directly on LinkedIn.
-Or, if you’d like to talk with one of our Cloud Migration or Managed Cloud Services advisors, you can request a meeting here.
+If you’d like to discuss migrating your workloads to AWS, Amazon FSx for Windows File Server, or any of the other topics mentioned or if you’d like to talk with one of our Cloud Migration or Managed Cloud Services advisors, you can request a meeting here.